learn-co-curriculum/phase-0-intro-to-css/README.md

 1. **CSS selectors** are used to **identify HTML elements**
 2. **CSS properties** are used to **express the esthetic characteristics we wish to style**
-3. **CSS Values** are used to **express the desired states of the esthetic characteristics**
+3. **CSS Property Values** are used to **express the desired states of the esthetic characteristics**

-Below we will explore CSS selectors, CSS properties, and CSS values in more detail.
+Below we will explore CSS selectors, CSS properties, and CSS property values in more detail.

 ## CSS Selectors